 La cortesía verbal permite cambiar la forma directa de una frase para sonar más amable, profesional o menos directo.

-(Verbal politeness makes it possible to change the direct wording of a sentence so it sounds kinder, more professional, or less blunt.)
+(Verbal politeness lets you rephrase a direct sentence so it sounds kinder, more professional, or less blunt.)

 | YoTú | Yo caliento la salsa y siempre se pega (I heat the sauce and it always sticks) Cuando calientas ls salsa, siempre se pega (When you heat the sauce, it always sticks) |